prwitt/azure-demos/azure-security/README.md

   --generate-ssh-keys
 ```

-**Note:** The command --generate-ssh-keys will use the existing SSH files ~/.ssh/id_rsa and ~/.ssh/id_rsa.pub.
-In case these files do not exist, they will be created as part of this command execution.
+**Note:** The command "--generate-ssh-keys" will use the existing SSH files ~/.ssh/id_rsa and ~/.ssh/id_rsa.pub.
+In case these files do not exist, they will be created as part of the "az vm create" command execution.

 Output: